inktrap/studyriffic/README.md

  - get link from config
  - implement task selection
  - change format of tasks from latex to json
+ - multiple experiments at the same time
+     - traverse experiment folder
+         - read all the settings
+         - include active: true setting
+         - log by experiment
+         - have first template by experiment
+     - change all the backends
+         - create routes per experiment
+         - set cookie by experiment, aso.

 # Zsofia (?)